sds/haml-lint/README.md

 end
 ```

-For more information on the different types on HAML node, please look through
+For more information on the different types on Haml node, please look through
-the HAML parser code: https://github.com/haml/haml/blob/main/lib/haml/parser.rb
+the Haml parser code: https://github.com/haml/haml/blob/main/lib/haml/parser.rb

 Keep in mind that by default your linter will be disabled by default.
 So you
 will need to enable it in your configuration file to have it run.